Play with Me Sesame: Broadcast

 Nickelodeon extensively promoted the launch of Play with Me Sesame in 2002.
-Their marketing team created a musical infomercial, performed by Grover and called the "Grover Song," as a sample of the Play with Me Sesame format.
-In the infomercial, Play with Me Sesame is highlighted as the main attraction of Noggin's lineup, and Grover sings about the different Nickelodeon characters seen on Noggin.
-The infomercial was aired across all of Nickelodeon's networks throughout spring 2002.
-In July 2003, the "Grover Song" infomercial won a Mark Award for brand image and awareness.
+Their marketing team created a 40-second promo for Noggin featuring Grover and called the "Grover Song," as a sample of the Play with Me Sesame format.
+In the promo, Play with Me Sesame is highlighted as the main attraction of Noggin's lineup, and Grover encourages the viewer in song to play along with Noggin's shows.
+The promo was aired across all of Nickelodeon's networks throughout spring 2002.
+In July 2003, the "Grover Song" promo won a Mark Award for brand image and awareness.

 The show premiered on April 1, 2002.
 Its premiere was part of a major rebranding of Noggin.
 When the show's first season was airing, it was Noggin's only original half-hour show for preschoolers; all others were short-form interstitials or simply reruns from Nickelodeon and Sesame's archives.
 In 2003, the Los Angeles Times wrote that Noggin "filled its days with old episodes of Sesame Street, several Nick Jr. shows and one new series, Play With Me Sesame."